Frequently Asked Questions

 Yes!
 Think of Monsoon as our big sister.
 Sophie and Eric Banh grew up together eating street food in Saigon, and that was really the inspiration for Ba Bar.
 When they first opened Monsoon in 1999, they drew much of their inspiration from the very same "street food" we are serving.
 With Ba Bar we're just a little closer to the street.
 But yeah, same owners.
 Same chefs.
 Same commitment to quality.

-We didn’t.
-It’s actually called Ba Bar.
-Not Babar.
-But we understand the confusion.
-If you are curious, “Ba” means father in Vietnamese.
+“Ba” means father in Vietnamese.
 We named this place after our own dad, who inspired us all in so many different ways.

 This one is for him.